Bookrage001/osc/app/resources/docs/user-guide/widgets-generics.md

 #### `css`
 - type: `string`
 - default: *empty*
 - usage: the `css` property can be used to override inherited [theming](theming.md) variables.
 Also, some widgets expose specific theming variables that allow a finer customization.
-Standard `css` properties can be applied to the widget's root element though this property.
+Standard `css` properties can be applied to the widget's root element through this property.

 ----
 ### OSC